 Retrospective studies suggest a favourable outcome in about 35% of patients undergoing evacuation of ASDH.
-A formal sample size calculation was performed using nQuery Advisor Version 7.0, using a Wilcoxon-Mann-Whitney rank-sum test for ordered categories.
-The calculated sample size is 990 patients (900 total include 10% drop out rate; 495 in each arm) in order to detect an 8% absolute difference in favourable outcome [90% power and 2-sided significance 0.05 (35% vs 43%)].
-This corresponds to being able to detect an 8% treatment effect.
+At the outset of the trial in 2014, the group of coapplicants deemed an 8% treatment effect as a clinically important difference.
+Subsequently, a formal sample size calculation was performed with the nQuery Advisor Version 7.0, using a Wilcoxon-Mann-Whitney rank-sum test for ordered categories.
+We estimated that a sample of 990 patients would allow us to detect the equivalent of an absolute difference of 8% in the proportion of participants at 12 months after randomisation with a favourable outcome [90% power and 2-sided significance 0.05 (35% vs 43%), 10% drop out rate] with ordinal analysis.
 Mortality is recorded as part of the GOSE (death - GOSE score 1), so it will not impact on loss to follow-up.
 In addition, a simulation study was undertaken to look at the impact on statistical power of covariate (age, GCS motor score and pupillary reaction) adjustment over and above the ordinal analysis.
-The simulation study confirmed that the planned sample size of 990 patients, will give over 90% power to detect an 8% treatment effect.
+The simulation study confirmed that the planned sample size of 990 patients, would give over 90% power to detect an 8% treatment effect.
 Therefore, we intend to use the proportional odds model adjusted for covariates in the analysis of the trial.